Skip to main content

 What you get

-Once the plugin is installed, your agent has access to two MCP servers and eight skills.
+Once the plugin is installed, your agent has access to two MCP servers and seventeen skills.

 MCP servers